planetfederal/workshops/workshops/postgis/source/en/geometry_returning.rst

   9      = Census Block Group
   000    = Census Block

 So, we can create a county map by merging all geometries that share the same first 5 digits of their ``blkid``.
+Be patient; this is computationally expensive and can take a minute or two.

 .. code-block:: sql